-A 46-year-old male was admitted to hospital with progressive dyspnea.
+A 46-year-old male was admitted to the hospital with progressive dyspnea.
 He reported suffering from dyspnea upon exertion for 3 months and had been referred from another hospital for further review due to suspicion of coronary fistula, which was present on a coronary angiogram.
-It had previously not been possible to determine the exact entrance point in the left ventricle or the left atrial wall.
+It had previously not been possible to determine the drainage site.
 No abnormal findings had been observed using an initial chest posterior-anterior view and electrocardiogram.

-Investigations: Transthoracic and trans-esophageal echocardiography revealed severe LV systolic dysfunction, moderate MR (Mitral Regurge), and with agitated saline small PFO (patent foramen ovale) was observed with TEE (Trans-Esophageal Echocardiography) between the LA (Left Atrium) and the RA (Right Atrium).
+Investigations: Transthoracic and trans-esophageal echocardiography revealed severe LV systolic dysfunction, moderate MR (Mitral Regurgitation) (Figure 1), and with agitated saline small PFO (patent foramen ovale) was observed with TEE (Trans-Esophageal Echocardiography) between the LA (Left Atrium) and the RA (Right Atrium) (Figure 2).